 - Shunichi Usami Memorial Dissertation Award, UC San Diego, 2014

-- Rising Star in EECS Invited Presenter, 2014
+- Selected as a Rising Star in EECS (Invited Presenter), 2014

 - Gordon Engineering Leadership Award, 2013

-- NCI Cancer Researchers in Nanotechnology Training Program, 2011
+- National Cancer Institute Cancer Researchers in Nanotechnology Training Program, 2011

 - National Science Foundation Graduate Research Fellowship, 2008

 - Selected Publications: (See ORCID link below for full list with links)